paragoner1/crisis-companion/PRESENTATION_backup.md

 ### **Technical Questions**
 **Q: How does voice recognition work offline?**
-A: Solana SOS uses Vosk, an offline speech recognition library.
+A: Crisis Companion uses Vosk, an offline speech recognition library.
 The model is embedded in the app and processes audio locally without internet.

 **Q: How do you prevent false positives?**
 A: We use a confidence threshold of 80% and require specific emergency phrases.
 Multiple device coordination also helps validate real emergencies.